 At the turn of the century, freestyle sessions were still in effect for the Universal Sounds crew.
 Here Kwote Scriptures along with Optiskept (now known as SINIMA BEATS) met up with Anoir Akbar and DJ Mysterio for some freestyle fun in the studio.

-202 9th Street would be complete without a stop at the corner store up the block.
+No visit to 202 9th Street would be complete without a stop at the corner store up the block.
 Whether you had the munchies, a need for a stoge or looking for something to quench your thirst you would hit the bodega before proceeding to the bomb shelter.

 If you listen close you might even hear the rumble of the F Train going by.